lasseslips/fft-core/README.md

 $ O(k) = \sum_{m=0}^{N/2-1} x(2m+1) \cdot e^{-j \frac{2 \pi}{N/2} k m} $

-This can be further simplified using the periodicity and symmetry properties of the complex exponential function, leading to the use of "twiddle factors" which are precomputed complex exponentials that help combine the results of the smaller DFTs efficiently.
+This can be further simplified using the periodicity and symmetry properties of the complex exponential function, leading to the use of "twiddle factors" which are can be defined as:

 $ W_N^k = e^{-j \frac{2 \pi}{N} k} $

-The syntax of the twidlle factors can be read as "W sub N to the power of k", where N is the total number of points in the FFT and k is the index of the twiddle factor.
+The twiddle factors are used to combine the results of the even and odd indexed DFTs:

 $ X(k) = E(k) + W_N^k \cdot O(k) $